quicwg/base-drafts/draft-ietf-quic-transport.md

-When the server receives an Initial packet containing a valid NEW_TOKEN token, and the value of the version number field of that Initial packet does not match the version number expected for that token, the server MUST close the connection with an VERSION_NEGOTIATION_ERROR.
+When the server receives an Initial packet containing a valid NEW_TOKEN token, and the value of the version number field of that Initial packet does not match the alternative version number embedded to or associated with that token, the server MUST close the connection with an VERSION_NEGOTIATION_ERROR.

 When a client uses a token supplied by a NEW_TOKEN frame, it MUST use the provided alternative initial set instead of using the default values defined in